Metaform/edc-aas/README.md

 sufficient since more than one contract may exist for a given asset.
 The `DataPlane` will resolve the EDR associated with the contract id and route the request to the correct provider connector.

-> Note that the above architecture requires a small, custom `Data Plane` API extension.
+> Note that the above architecture requires a small, custom data plane API.
+This API will be implemented as an EDC Data Plane extension.
+It will be possible to support the same
+> API in a custom data plane implementation.

 ### RBAC Security